Veteran MBA Applicants Need These School Research Tips

 Veteran MBA Applicants Should Explore Culture and Fit

-All applicants should consider whether the business schools that interest them are good fits as far as class size, teaching method, location, and general culture are concerned.
+All applicants should consider whether the business schools that interest them are good fits in terms of class size, teaching method, location, and general culture.
 However, a good fit is even more critical for veteran MBA applicants.

 Their background is quite different from most candidates, and going from active service to a classroom can be challenging.
 Having strong outlets of support from the school makes a world of difference.